ExplicITConsulting/set-outlooksignatures.com/outlookaddin.md

 - Authentication platform '`Single-page application`' with a redirect URI of '`brk-multihub://<your_deployment_domain>`'.
   If your DEPLOYMENT_URL is 'https://outlook-addin-01.example.com', the redirect URI must be '`brk-multihub://outlook-addin-01.example.com`'.
 - Access to the following '`delegated`' (not application!) '`Graph API`' permissions:
   - '`Mail.Read`'
     Allows to read emails in mailbox of the currently logged-on user (and in no other mailboxes).
     Required because of Microsoft restrictions accessing roaming signatures.
+  - '`GroupMember.Read.All`'
+    Allows the app to list groups, read basic group properties and read membership of all groups the signed-in user has access to.
+    Required to find and check license groups.
+  - '`User.Read.All`'
+    Allows the app to read the full set of profile properties, reports, and managers of other users in your organization, on behalf of the signed-in user.
+    Required to get the UPN for a given SMTP email address.
 - Grant admin consent for all permissions